 - Do not use different font weights of icons within the same context and with the same state or importance.

-This chapter shows several system icon styles in the design system.
+This chapter shows several system icon styles in the User Experience Toolkit.

 As a rule, icons inherit their color from sibling or parent elements.
 However, depending on the state or context of the icon, the color can be chosen within a reasonable range of contrast.